ecoz2/ecoz2-whale/exerc01/README.md

 ecoz2 lpc -P 36 -W 45 -O 15 -m 10 -s 0.8 data/signals
 ```

-The `-s 0.8` option splits the generated predictor files into
+The `-s 0.8` option splits the generated predictor files into two sets,
+one with 80% of the files for training (under `data/predictors/TRAIN/`),
-two categories (TRAIN and TEST) for each class:
+and the other 20% for testing (under `data/predictors/TEST/`) for each class.

 ```
 $ ls data/predictors